yuxi-liu-wired/cheela/src/dragonsegg/interaction11.md

 Clear-Thinker flowed off the pad, "What is your proposal?"

-"Now&mdash;you must realize that what we are about to suggest is against all normal human and cheela standards of ethics.
+"Now---you must realize that what we are about to suggest is against all normal human and cheela standards of ethics.
 All the human-physiology specialists here, along with many experts on human psychology, medicine and law back on Egg have argued back and forth for the last two turns.
 There has been a general consensus, although not unanimous by any means, and it was decided to bring it to you for your approval."

 Clear-Thinker waited patiently while the specialist worked her way through the circumlocutious argument.